I thought we might talk a little about motivation. You know that thing that actors are always asking? “What’s my motivation?” That.

 I admit I’m not personally a huge fan of this, but I put it out there because I recognize that just because something doesn’t work for me doesn’t mean it won’t work for you.
 For me, this feels a bit like begging the question, and runs the risk in a series of having characters whose motivations seem inconsistent.
 (I think this method might work very well for short stories though.)

 My personal favorite is to create motivations for characters which conflict with each other, but are consistent to their own background, methods, and personalities.
-In my recently released book, Blood Chimera, there’s a man named Darius Temple who is trying to build up his community and eliminate the deprivations of both gangs and corrupt cops.
+In one of my stories, there’s a man named Darius Temple who is trying to build up his community and eliminate the deprivations of both gangs and corrupt cops.
 That’s his motivation.
 He sees himself as a champion of the community — which puts him very firmly at odds with someone like gang leader Crazy Tez, who would far prefer to destroy and dominate that same community, whom he views as an invading occupying force.
 Both of these men are presented as adversaries to the main character, but both men have consistent reasons for their actions.
 Indeed, both men would swear they are right to act as they do.
 The fact that their motives conflict with both the hero and each other?
 Perfect.

 Just don’t have your character’s only motivation be getting to the next scene.